Happy National Friend Day! In honor of that, I bring you this post. 🙂

 You can’t really be a good friend if you are always self-involved and self-focused.
 I have a friend that drives me nuts.
 She is always talking about herself and it’s never about me.
 She never asks how I’m doing.
 Anytime I try to even talk about me, she somehow flips it to her, which I’m convinced is a skill.
 No one likes to be around people like that.
 Sometimes we can get so focused on everything that is going on in our lives, that we forget about the other person.
 Even if it’s an after-thought, ask how their day is.
 Ask them how THEY are doing.
 Really invest into learning more about them.

 What ideas do you have to be a better friend?
 How do you show your friends you care?
+Have you read any books on the topic?
 Please take the time to share them with us so we can all learn from it!